Shedding New Light on Jewish Traditions

 VIVIEN KANE - Social Action/Tikun Olam (SATO) Co-chair

-I joined Or Hadash with my family 19 years ago.
-Both my children, David, 27, and Sarah, 23, became B’nai Mitzvah at Or Hadash and I was part of the Adult B’nai Mitzvah class here ten years ago.
+I joined Or Hadash with my family many years ago.
+Both of my adult children, David, and Sarah, became B’nai Mitzvah at Or Hadash and I was part of the Adult B’nai Mitzvah class here .
 I have been a member of the Adult Study Havurah for many years, giving talks on the High Holidays on a variety of subjects.
 I served on the Holocaust Memorial Committee from its inception and currently serve on its continuation, the Holocaust Education Committee.
 In fall of 2018 I joined Shelley Sanders as a co-chair of Social Action Tikkun Olam.
 I am also active on the Gun Violence Prevention Task Force.
 I enjoy coming to Torah Study on a regular basis.
 I am a physician, recently retired from Radiology practice, finding retirement very busy.

 AttachmentSize